Last Updated: 3/12/2022 (Added links)

 People may want to travel, tell you they envy what you do, and say they wish they could do the same thing.
 But they never do.
 Few people muster the courage to take the leap, no matter how much their heart pulls them.
 They are simply fascinated by a lifestyle so outside the norm.
-There’s nothing wrong with having a family or owning a house — most of my friends lead happy lives doing so.

 I feel like the reason why people tell us we are running away is that they can’t fathom the fact that we broke the mold and are living outside the norm.
 To want to break all of society’s conventions, there simply must be something wrong with us.

-Years ago, at the height of the economic boom, a book called “The Secret” came out.
+Years ago, a book called “The Secret” came out.
 According to “The Secret,” if you just wish for and want something badly enough, you’ll get it.
 But the real secret to life is that you get what you want when you do what you want.